Türkiye Awaits with the New Turkey Digital Nomad Visa: empower your Spirit

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-Why you Should Choose Turkey as a Digital Nomad
+Why You Should Choose Turkey as a Digital Nomad

 If you’re a digital nomad and have been wanting to visit Turkey, now you have an amazing opportunity.

 Since the first time I stepped foot in Istanbul, Turkey in 2018 I have been in love.
-It immediately felt like home and was so happy to move back a year later.
+It immediately felt like home and I was so happy to move back a year later.

 While living here I have been able to visit places like Fethiye (on a few occasions), Antalya with its beaches, the beautiful Black Sea region, Ankara the capital, Izmir, and more!

+I can’t imagine a scenario where someone couldn’t find something they would love to do here.
 There are mountains and hiking and water/winter sports.
 There are so many gorgeous beaches.
 There are tours galore.

 There are UNESCO sites, sunken cities, and food tours.
 Wine tours are even becoming a thing on which I hope to write an article soon!
+There are things to do in the fall, winter, spring, and summer.

 Seriously.
 It is a beautiful country and getting to travel and see it all will open your mind and heart in such a beautiful way.